Bryan Paterson

 Bryan Paterson (born March 16, 1977) is a Canadian politician serving as the 96th and current mayor of Kingston.

 Career

-Paterson is an economics professor at the Royal Military College of Canada.
+He is an economics professor at the Royal Military College of Canada.

 Mayor

 Paterson became mayor of Kingston after winning the election on October 27, 2014 with 38.15% of the vote.
 The first meeting of City Council was on December 2, 2014.

 Paterson was re-elected in 2018 with 69% of the vote, then again in the 2022 municipal election with 74% of the vote.

 Federal politics

 On January 23, 2025, Paterson announced that he was seeking the Conservative nomination for his home riding of Kingston and the Islands in the 2025 federal election.
 He later won the nomination by acclamation.
 He was later defeated by his predecessor and incumbent MP Mark Gerretsen.

 Controversy

 In 2014, Paterson came under scrutiny when two videos of him discussing the "hyper-sexualization" of youth appeared on social media.
 In the second video, Paterson notes his desire to "raise up an army for God."

 In 2020, Paterson was accused of participating in conversion therapy while serving as a youth pastor at the Third Day Worship Centre, a conservative evangelical church.
 Paterson denied "certain claims" made by his alleged victim as "false and inaccurate."

 Paterson distanced himself when videos surfaced of Third Day Worship Centre pastor Francis Armstrong giving sermons in which he made discriminatory remarks about the LGBT community and the Islamic Society of Kingston.